Retesting for Existing Clients

 You’ll receive a PDF report with a brief test review and program recommendations.
 I can record an audio file to review your test results and answer questions from your retest form.
 Or, we can do a 20 minute consultation.
 You’ll choose when you fill out your Retest Intake form.

 6 Months Program Support

 This includes short emails to ask questions about your program.
 This also includes use of the Program Support Service if you are not feeling well in between hair tests.

 We recommend doing a retest four months after your first hair analysis.
 After that, testing can be done every six months, unless we indicate otherwise.
 If you wish to monitor your situation closer, you can do a hair analysis every 2-3 months.

 How do I take a hair sample for a retest?

 The hair sampling procedure for a retest is the same as the procedure for the first test.
-That is, you want to sample the most recent hair growth—hair that’s closest to the scalp.
-Women with long hair may want to find the initial sampling spots, and simply cut the new growth.
+That is, you will sample the most recent hair growth—hair that’s closest to the scalp.
+Women with longer hair may want to find the initial sampling spots and simply cut the new growth.

 A Retest Case Study of an Autistic Boy